23 01 2014

 – Archive Locations (WinZip, WinRar, 7-zip, etc.)

 There are MANY other places to hide (BHOs, Winlogon, App_Init, Shell, Active Setup, etc.) and tons of other artifacts created within the registry when malware/people run malware/perform lateral movements, but i’m only listing the more commonly used ones related to lateral movements (not persistence).
 The registry alone is 20+ blog posts so i’m trying to stay focused on just a few common areas (at least from what I personally see).
-I added a good persistence reference link in the references section.

 – Scheduled Tasks/AT Jobs